 APA Learning Module and Quiz: The purpose of this assignment is to aid students in their development of appropriate skills necessary for academic writing using the rules established by the American Psychological Association in their Manual (7th edition).
+Short multiple-choice quiz that can be completed anytime during this semester for knowledge purposes and to acquire points based on understanding of in-text citations, references, and other APA standards.
+I will reach out to you personally if you score below 80% to address any APA concerns.

 Introduction and Self-Assessment Paper: The purpose of this assignment is to promote critical thinking and self-assessment regarding scientific literacy, research, and the spread of misinformation.
+Also, for the instructor to get to know you better while you complete a self-assessment on implicit biases.
 Details of assignment can be found on Blackboard.
+It is due by the Week 2 deadline, inform the instructor if you need more time.